sveltejs/kit/packages/adapter-static/README.md

 # adapter-static

-Adapter for Svelte apps that builds a Node server — the equivalent of `sapper export`.
+Adapter for Svelte apps that prerenders your entire site as a collection of static files, which is equivalent to `sapper export`.

-This is very experimental; the adapter API isn't at all fleshed out, and things will definitely change.
+This is very experimental.
+The adapter API is still in flux and will likely change before 1.0.